Go-Babel/pricing_page/README.md

       childAspectRatio: 0.7,
       subtitle:
           "We have you covered, whether you're an unique person running\na side-project, a startup or even an enterprise company.",
+      // Optional: Force all columns to have the same height on desktop
+      forceAllColumnsToHaveSameSizeInDesktop: false,
       decorationMapper: (decoration) {
         return decoration.copyWith(
           color: Theme.of(context).colorScheme.onSecondary,